Spring Semester 2021 Internships

 Registration for Internships

 Students must email the School of Communication & Media Internship Coordinator to obtain approval to pursue an internship.
 This process involves a screening for GPA and class standing, approval of a job description for the internship if it is not already posted in the school, and completion of a registration form.
 Students need to email the School of Communication & Media Internship Coordinator the name, address and phone number of their internship supervisor and number of hours per week they will work.
 (Written job description and supervisor’s business card are required for internships not already posted).
-If approved for Communication, Journalism & Emerging Media or PR internship credit, students are required to attend a Internship Orientation meeting held during drop/add in order to obtain paperwork for course registration.
+If approved for Journalism & Emerging Media, Media & Entertainment, Organizational and Professional Communication or Public Relations internship credit, students are required to attend a Internship Orientation meeting in order to obtain paperwork for course registration.
 An internship contract is completed at this meeting, and then students are responsible for taking this contract to the Career Center for processing.
 (See "The Internship Process" for further details regarding how to register for COM 3398.)

 Internship Credit for Current Employment

 Students may receive internship credit for their current employment if the nature of their work meets the previously stated criteria.
 Internship credit can NOT be granted retroactively for past work.

 Students are encouraged to participate in more than one internship to gain a variety of experiences in the workforce.
 Students may repeat an internship for the same employer, so long as the job description continues to meet the School’s criteria.
 They may earn a maximum of six hours at one location.

 Internships are graded on an S/U basis (satisfactory or unsatisfactory), which does not impact GPA.
 Grades are determined by the employer's evaluation form and the student activity log and summary.
 Students who receive a “U” in an internship will not be permitted to enroll in an internship in the future.